Eontec/eontec.github.io/_posts/2023-05-31-Black-Guild-V1C1.md

-"Hmm?
-What is this delivery?"
+「Hmm?
+What is this delivery?」

-"It's titled ‘For Company Records’, but maybe you've set it up wrong?"
+「It's titled ‘For Company Records’, but maybe you've set it up wrong?」

-"He didn't realize he was streaming.
-It seems he didn't even read the comments."
+「He didn't realize he was streaming.
+It seems he didn't even read the comments.」

-"I mean, this is Shibuya Dungeon, isn't it?
-He’s diving deep alone, but is it okay?"
+「I mean, this is Shibuya Dungeon, isn't it?
+He’s diving deep alone, but is it okay?」

-"This is a suicide stream."
+「This is a suicide stream.」

-"You’ll die quickly if you go to large dungeons without at least three people."
+「You’ll die quickly if you go to large dungeons without at least three people.」

-"Hey, 3 people in the same room is too small lol"
+「Hey, 3 people in the same room is too small lol」

-"Well, this channel doesn't usually stream."
+「Well, this channel doesn't usually stream.」

-"This is the Black Dog Guild channel, right?
-Is the office worker in this suit a member of the guild? "
+「This is the Black Dog Guild channel, right?
+Is the office worker in this suit a member of the guild? 」

-"He's not on the guild member list on the official website."
+「He's not on the guild member list on the official website.」

-"Hey, there's today's quota in the summary column, but it's not the amount you can do by yourself lol."
+「Hey, there's today's quota in the summary column, but it's not the amount you can do by yourself lol.」

-"It's true lol I think it's a typo, but if it's serious the black dog guild is too black lol"
+「It's true lol I think it's a typo, but if it's serious the black dog guild is too black lol」

-"It's not just black, it's very bad lol"
+「It's not just black, it's very bad lol」

-"Looks interesting.
-I'll let the people on the bulletin board know."
+「Looks interesting.
+I'll let the people on the bulletin board know.」

-"I think I've seen this person before.
-Where did you see him?"
+「I think I've seen this person before.
+Where did you see him?」

-***
+...

 TL Note: I just started with this novel, It’s my first project.
 I’m somewhat occupied with school a lot of the time, so updates might not be regular, but I’ll definitely be as consistent as possible.